snowjet/ansible-network-example/README.md

 ```

 ## Ansible Tower

+*vagrant*
+Vagrant will provision a Tower instance that you can access via: *https://127.0.0.1:8443*
+Note - It will take a few minutes for Tower to become available.
+The username and password will be displayed once vagrant has finished provisioning.

+You will need to add your license file, create the credentials and import the playbook (these steps will be automated.)

 *Credentials*
 * git-ssh | Machine | add the ssh key to pull and update your private repo to host the router configurations